 Frequency licensing shall be carried out in compliance with the frequency usage plan and the frequency allocation plan on the basis of objective, transparent, non-discriminatory and reasonable criteria and in a technology-neutral and service-neutral manner.
 The regulatory authority must put the intended allocation of frequencies out to public tender if the demand for such an allocation is identified by virtue of office or if an application is received and the regulatory authority concludes that the applicant is in a position to comply with the incidental provisions associated with the right to use the frequencies.

-Once the terms and conditions of the invitation to tender have been approved by the Federal Minister of Transport, Innovation and Technology, the invitation to tender is to be published in the "Amtsblatt zur Wiener Zeitung" with a tender submission period of at least two months.
+Once the terms and conditions of the invitation to tender have been approved by the Federal Minister of Agriculture, Regions and Tourism, the invitation to tender is to be published in the "Amtsblatt zur Wiener Zeitung" with a tender submission period of at least two months.

 After carrying out an auction procedure, the regulatory authority is to allocate the respective frequencies to the applicant(s) which ensure(s) the most efficient use of frequencies.